Skip to main content

 Degree Information

-This option is perfect for those coming into the special education program with classroom experience but is open to all candidates, regardless of experience level.
-The very first class you'll take provides you with the tools and knowledge to set you up for success in your internship.
+Tailored for candidates wanting to enter the special education program as a Teacher of Record , this option is open to all candidates, regardless of experience level.
+The initial class provides essential tools and knowledge for success in the internship.

 The Master Plan